Vijayaraga: Battle with the Ezhimala rulers

-Vijayaraga is likely the same ruler described as the Kerala king 'Jayaraga' in the Mushika Vamsa Kavya, an 11th-century dynastic chronicle from the northern Ezhimala country.
+Vijayaraga is likely the same ruler described as the Kerala king "Jayaraga" in the Mushika Vamsa Kavya, an 11th-century dynastic chronicle from the northern Ezhimala country.
 According to the kavya, Jayaraga married the daughter of Kunchi Varma, the Ezhimala ruler of that period.

-The text also states that Vijayaraga later led a military expedition to the Ezhimala country against his brother-in-law Ishana, with the forces reportedly meeting on the banks of the Parassini or Kottappuzha River.
-It was apparently Goda Varma "Keralaketu", the son of Jayaraga, who eventually re-established an uneasy peace between the two kingdoms, with Jayaraga receiving tribute.
+The text also states that Vijayaraga later led a military expedition to the Ezhimala country against his brother-in-law Ishana, with the opposing forces reportedly meeting on the banks of the Parassini or Kottappuzha river.
+It was apparently Goda Varma "Keralaketu", the son of Jayaraga, who eventually re-established an uneasy peace between the two countries, with Jayaraga receiving tribute.